-Last but not least is the overall policy also known as the Pull System.
-When talking about a Kanban system, the work not be pushed, but pulled instead.
+Last but not least is the overall policy, also known as the Pull System.
+When discussing a Kanban system, the work is not pushed but pulled instead.
 And remember, once a Kanban card crosses a commitment point, it shall not return back!

 The last part to compare are digital and physical alternatives.
-All in all, actual Kanban tools must work the same, be it physical or digital.
-On the other hand, digital Kanban System is superior just because it can automate and save a lot of hassle while maintaining boards, calculating metrics and enforcing WIP limits.
+All in all, Kanban tools must work the same, physical or digital.
+On the other hand, the digital Kanban System is superior just because it can automate and save a lot of hassle while maintaining boards, calculating metrics, and enforcing WIP limits.
 Read more about Physical and digital Kanban System examples.

-After so many visual examples you should have a better idea how to recognize simple Kanban Boards and when to acknowledge that you are looking at a true Kanban System.
-We recommend exploring and trying all the tools offered by Kanban System to fully understand their use and value.
-It is only by hands on experience that you can trully grasp the difference of Kanban board vs Kanban system.
+After so many visual examples, you should have a better idea of how to recognize simple Kanban Boards and when to acknowledge that you are looking at a true Kanban System.
+We recommend exploring and trying all the tools offered by the Kanban System to fully understand their use and value.
+Only by hands-on experience can you truly grasp the difference between the Kanban board vs the Kanban system.

-If you are interested to try and use a digital Kanban System read more about Teamhood
+If you decided to use a digital Kanban System, try Teamhood today!